Geniac: A typical project

 A typical project was a primitive "Masculine–Feminine Testing Machine".
 The user was instructed to answer five questions related to gender, such as "Which makes a better toy for a child: (a) electric train? (b) a doll with a complete wardrobe?"
 Having wired five of the six rotary switches and set them to "off" positions, questions could be asked.
 For each "a" answer, a switch was turned to one of two "on" positions, setting a circuit segment; for each "b" answer, the other "on" position.
 The circuitry sensed the cumulative effect of the switch positions, the circuit being completed, and a "more masculine" or "more feminine" bulb lit, once three masculine or three feminine answers were recorded.

 Popularity

 Widely advertised in magazines such as Galaxy Science Fiction, the Geniac provided many youths with their first hands-on introduction to computer concepts and Boolean logic.

 Brainiac

 A nearly identical product, called Brainiac, was introduced in 1958 by Edmund Berkeley, after he had a falling out with Oliver Garfield.
+The device would influence the portrayal of the Superman villain Brainiac introduced the same year, whose creation was attributed by the editor to a "remarkable coincidence."